What Is Coronary Artery Disease?

 - Pain radiating down your arm, shoulders, jaw, neck, and back, particularly on the left side

 - Anxiety, feeling of impending doom

 Symptoms may be different for females.
 Women are less likely to have chest pain and their symptoms are more likely to include cold sweats, excessive fatigue, and pressure in the chest or middle of their back.

 If you experience one or more of these symptoms, please seek medical attention immediately.

 It's easy to identify coronary artery disease after someone suffers a heart attack.
 It is more challenging to detect it in people who show no signs or symptoms of heart disease.
 And that is becoming increasingly important.
 “The whole paradigm is shifting away from targeting the person who is at the edge of the cliff, and toward identifying the patient well before he reaches that edge," says Jonathan L. Halperin, MD, Professor of Cardiology and Director of Clinical Cardiology Services.
 "It's not only being able to identify the disease when it is there, but identifying it before it is threatening."

-At Mount Sinai Heart, we use imaging technologies to screen for CAD including:
+At Mount Sinai Fuster Heart Hospital, we use imaging technologies to screen for CAD including: